qingreee1/material-theme-jetbrains-docs/docs/configuration/other-tweaks-settings.md

 **Note**: Since this modifies the color OS-wide, the color set by the plugin will stick even if you close the IDE/uninstall the plugin.
 Just follow the instructions at https://www.howtogeek.com/225893/how-to-personalize-windows-10s-appearance/ to set it to another color of your choice.

+##### Mac OS

+From version 2.5.0 the option came back with support for Mac OS.
+And unlike in Windows, this does not change the Registry but actually applies the background color to the IDE title bar only!

+However it comes with a small price: by activating this option you are consenting to nullify the _Dark Window Headers_ feature from the `Appearance` panel introduced since 2018.2.

+{% include figure.html content="/screens/titlebarThemed.png" caption="Themed Title Bar Mac" %}

 -----
 ## FAQ/Troubleshooting